Climate Change & Health

 In 2018, the National Climate Assessment reported that almost 10% of all greenhouse gas emissions in the U.S. come from the healthcare sector.
 Greenhouse gas emissions associated with health care have also increased over ten years by 30 percent.
 With climate change having the greatest impact on human health, the healthcare sector has an opportunity to protect its patients by significantly reducing its greenhouse gas emissions.
-Under the leadership of Ashish K. Jha and Aaron Bernstein at the Harvard Global Health Institute and Harvard Medical School Dean George Q. Daley, all Harvard-affiliated hospitals and clinical institutes, representing more than 25 individual facilities, signed a commitment in December 2018 to reduce their carbon footprint.
+Under the leadership of former HGHI Faculty Director Ashish K. Jha, Aaron Bernstein at the HGHI, and Harvard Medical School Dean George Q. Daley, all Harvard-affiliated hospitals and clinical institutes, representing more than 25 individual facilities, signed a commitment in December 2018 to reduce their carbon footprint.

 In 2019, HGHI worked to support the decarbonization of health systems across the US and the globe.

 Communicating a Public Health Emergency